cainamagoncalves/nlw-letmeask/README.md

 Before start you need to install some tools on your computer.
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).
-Besides is important that you got an text editor like[VSCode](https://code.visualstudio.com/)
+Besides is important that you got an text editor like [VSCode](https://code.visualstudio.com/)

 #
 ### 🎲 Running Project